nguyenthanhtrungbkhn/nguyenthanhtrungbkhn.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I participate in research as a internship student at KLab, NII (Japan) under the supervisor of Prof. <a href="https://klab.nii.ac.jp">Yusheng Ji</a>
+I participate in research as a internship student at <a href="https://klab.nii.ac.jp">KLab</a>, NII (Japan) under the supervisor of Prof.Yusheng Ji